jramirezl/forecast/README.md

 Chose Springboot framework for the solution.
 Added the credentials received from ``openweathermap`` to the the file applicaction.yml

-Once I choose springboot I tried to understand de API offered by: ``openweathermap``

-Used some online tools to generate teh classes from the JSON received by the ``openweathermap`` API.
+Once was choose sspringboot,  tried to understand de API offered by: ``openweathermap`` Used some online tools to generate teh classes from the JSON received by the ``openweathermap`` API.

 Tested using: ``London`` as parameter.

-For testing I just considered the happy path to test
+For testing it was just considered the happy path to test

 Used 2 Services, each one with its own concern,